codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-okta.md

   * **Client Host**: The OKTA organization URL, for example, `https://<company>.okta.com`.
     Do not copy the URL from the admin view (e.g. `https://<company>-admin.okta.com`), as it will not work.
   * **Application ID**: The Codefresh application ID in your OKTA organization, that will be used to sync groups and user from OKTA to Codefresh.
   * **Additional accounts to sync**: Optional.
-The names of the additional accounts to be synced from Okta.
+The names of the additional Codefresh accounts to be synced from Okta.
     Codefresh validates if the user has both access to and administrator privileges for the selected accounts.
     See [How Okta syncing works](#how-okta-syncing-works) for team/group sync options with Okta.
 1. Optional.
-To automatically sync teams or groups in Okta to Codefresh via the UI, including additional accounts selected if any, select **Auto-group sync**.
+To automatically sync teams or groups in Okta to Codefresh via the UI, including additional Codefresh accounts selected if any, select **Auto-group sync**.
   This action syncs groups every 12 hours.
   > Though you can assign an Okta application to both groups and individual users, Codefresh _only syncs users who are part of teams_.
   New users in Okta, _not_ assigned to a team, are **NOT** synced with Codefresh.
 You should first assign the user to a team for the sync to work.